ManfredLange/HTML-Renderer/README.md

 * WPF controls: HtmlPanel and HtmlLabel.
 * Create images from HTML snippets.
 * Handles "real world" malformed HTML, it doesn't have to be XHTML.
-* 100% managed code and no external dependencies.
+* 100% managed code with only dependency being PdfSharp
-* Supports .NET 2.0 or higher including Client Profile.
 * Lightweight, just two DLLs (~300K).
 * High performance and low memory footprint.
 * Extendable and configurable.
 * Includes sample applications to explore and learn the library.
 * Sample for a console application, a WinForms application and a WPF application
+* Runs in Microsoft Azure App Service (last tested 27 Sep 2017)